-It is clear from this that the Panel Contract incorporates the terms of the PCWS for the purposes of the [1st] Contract.
+It is clear from this that the Panel Contract incorporates the terms of the PCWS for the purposes of the Eva Valley Contract.

-- 31. However, the whole of the terms of the [1st] Contract are not settled at this point.
-The [1st project] works tender also incorporates into the [1st] Contract additional Special Conditions of Contract setting out the Time for Completion, Liquidated Damages, the Defects and Liability period and Time for Commencement, as well as other site specific requirements. - 32.
-I am of the view that the terms of the [1st] Contract are the Panel Contract incorporating the PCWS terms and the terms of the [1st project] RFT.

-- 33. I am also satisfied that the [1st] Contract is a construction contract for the purposes of section 5 of the Act. - 34.
-Section 6 of the Act Construction Work the work is to demolish eight existing houses and build eight new houses constructed as four duplex houses at the [1st project site] and sections 6(1)(c) and 6(1)(e) of the Act specifically provides for this type of civil work.
+- 31. However, the whole of the terms of the Eva Valley Contract are not settled at this point.
+The Eva Valley works tender also incorporates into the Eva Valley Contract additional Preliminary Clauses and Contract Particulars setting out the Time for Completion, Site Access requirements, the Defects and Liability period and Time for Commencement of the Eva Valley Contract, as well as other site and community specific requirements. - 32.
+I am of the view that the terms of the Eva Valley Contract are the Panel Contract incorporating the PCWS terms and the terms of the Eva Valley RFT. - 33.
+I am also satisfied that the Eva Valley Contract is a construction contract for the purposes of section 5 of the Act. - 34.
+Section 6 of the Act Construction Work the work is to build two new houses constructed as a duplex house at the Eva Valley Community, South of Darwin, and sections 6(1)(c) and 6(1)(e) of the Act specifically provides for this type of civil work.
 I am satisfied that the work is construction work for the purposes of the Act. - 35.
-Section 4 of the Act Payment Claim means a claim made under a construction contract: - (a) by the contractor to the principal for payment of an amount in relation to the performance by the contractor of its obligations; or - (b) by the principal to the contractor for payment of an amount in relation to the performance or non-performance by the contractor of its obligations under the contract. - 36.
-The Applicant's claim, dated 16 January 2014, has been lodged as a Payment Claim on 20 January 2014 and has attached to it 10 Tax Invoices dated 24 December 2013. - 37.
-Lodgement of a Payment Claim under the [1st] Contract is through GC 2.18 of the PCWS terms, as amended by SC 2.18 of the Panel Contract which states:
+Section 4 of the Act Payment Claim means a claim made under a construction contract: - (a) by the contractor to the principal for payment of an amount in relation to the performance by the contractor of its obligations; or

+- (b) by the principal to the contractor for payment of an amount in relation to the performance or non-performance by the contractor of its obligations under the contract. - 36.
+The Applicant's claim, dated 16 January 2014, has been lodged as a Payment Claim on 20 January 2014 and has attached to it 10 Tax Invoices dated 24 December 2013.
+While the Application refers to the contents of the Payment Claim for Eva Valley, there are no copies of tax Invoices 520 and 521 in the Payment Claim at Tab 3 of the Application.
+In fact, the Payment Claim appears to be a combined payment claim for the Barunga and Eva Valley works. - 37.
+Lodgement of a Payment Claim under the Eva Valley Contract is through GC 2.18 of the PCWS terms, as amended by SC 2.18 of the Panel Contract which states: